 We encourage reading for pleasure and the children enjoy a wide variety of books from a range of genre.
 Each day the children are involved in reading activities as part of their daily class work and Guided Reading work; this initially allows them to develop early reading skills and then moves onto developing a deeper understanding of a text.

-Once a month a group of children are taken to the White Rose Book Shop in Thirsk to have a really special afternoon.
+Once per half-term, a group of children are taken to the White Rose Book Shop in Thirsk to have a really special afternoon.
 The manager talks to them about the wide selection of interesting books which are available.
 Then the children go to a cosy storytelling corner where she reads passages from some of the recently released books to fuel their interest.
 The children then spend time in the book shop looking at a range of wonderful stock and choose books for the school to purchase and take back with them.
 The book shop owners then treat the children to a nice cookie and drink in their downstairs café before heading back to school.
 Ben said, “I’ve been looking forward to this all week and it’s been fantastic.”
 It really is a lovely experience for the children!

 If you feel you would still like further information about the curriculum, please contact you child's class teacher via the school office.